 Prairie offers a monthly payment plan through FACTS Management Inc. Details regarding this payment option may be obtained from Prairie’s Admissions office.

 Prairie also offers a semester payment plan through FACTS Management Inc. Details regarding this payment option may be obtained from Prairie’s Admission office.

 - Semester payments are due July 15 and January 1.

-FACTS will continue to manage ALL bill payment transactions online through the 2015/16 school year.
-This will include billing for tuition, the lunch program, field trip fees, ticketing for events, yearbooks and more.
-The online tool will allow families to view and pay bills through a secure account.
+FACTS manages all bill payment transactions online.
+This includes billing for tuition, the lunch program, field trip fees, ticketing for events, yearbooks and more.
+The online tool allows families to view and pay bills through a secure account.
 All Prairie families (new and current) will be required to enroll in this system.
 Families are still given the option to mail payments directly to the Business Office.
 To access and create a FACTS account, click the icon below.

-Prairie School’s Financial Aid Office holds, in strictest confidence, all financial aid information submitted to the School.
+Prairie School’s Financial Aid Committee holds, in strictest confidence, all financial aid information submitted to the School.
 If interested in applying for need-based assistance, please contact the Admission Office at 262.752.2525.

 Any student applying for financial assistance must be currently enrolled or an application for admission must be on file with the Admission Office.

 To ensure that the awarding of financial assistance is determined in an equitable manner, Prairie School uses the services of School and Student Service for Financial Aid (SSS), through the National Association of Independent Schools (NAIS).

 Families must complete the Parents’ Financial Statement (PFS), which can be accessed via sss.nais.org or can be mailed to you directly from The Prairie School.
 Prairie’s school code is 5896.
 These forms are available in January.